-There is an ongoing microphone glitch on Discord that has been bothering many users on the platform.
-If this error has hit you, you would be able to hear other users on a voice chat, but they won’t be picking up what you’re saying.
+An ongoing microphone glitch on Discord has been bothering many users on the platform.
+If this error has hit you, you can hear other users on a voice chat, but they won’t be picking up what you’re saying.

 Most of the time, corrupted installation files of Discord are the primary reason behind this issue.
 However, it is also possible that your internet connection is unstable or your audio drivers are outdated or problematic.

-In most cases, the Discord team usually fixes these kinds of issues on the app within the day.
-However, this particular issue with microphones on the Discord app has been going around for months now.
+In most cases, the Discord team usually fixes these issues on the app within the day.
+However, this particular issue with microphones on the Discord app has been happening for months.

 To help you out, we’ve decided to make a guide on how to fix Discord if it is not picking up your mic.